jkeohan/rctr-2-14-22/w08d14/intro-to-styled-components.md

 <!--
 As a result, [inline styles were considered bad practice](https://stackoverflow.com/questions/2612483/whats-so-bad-about-in-line-css). -->

-Inline styles, particularly in the context of components, does make a lot of sense though and aligns with the idea that `what goes together should stay together`.
+Inline styles, particularly in the context of components, do make a lot of sense though and aligns with the idea that `what goes together should stay together`.

 ### Style Object